 Amazon Synopsis: Meet twentyish Jane Austen: in love…and on a path that would lead her to Pride and Prejudice.
 Anne Hathaway plays romantic, observant Jane in a cinematic imagining of her life.

-Where to Watch: You can stream on HBO NOW, HBO MAX, HBO Amazon Add-on channel.
+Where to Watch: You can stream on MAX GO and Cinemax Amazon Channel.
 You can also rent/buy on Digital and DVD.

 Why You Should Watch: Watch for the unabashedly swoon-worthy romance.
 While much of the Jane Austen and Tom Lefroy romance in the film is guesswork and even somewhat fictional, as a period romance, this movie is exceptional.
 Not to mention that epic dance between Jane and Tom Lefroy.
 Sigh!